-- My Biz Tool #A-8, 'The Defining Success Template'. - 2.
-My article on, 'The Truth About Vision & Mission...they aren't what you think they are!' - 3.
-My 40-page 'Vision Critical Guide' (available for \$40 at donaldcooper.com on the 'Store' tab). - 4.
-An honest 'conversation' with yourself and trusted advisors about your career and life priorities, values, heath, health of family members, family dynamics, hobbies, passion, financial needs and comfort levels, fears, relationships, management competency, business partner dynamics and physical and emotional 'gas in the tank'. - 4.
-When you achieve clarity about what 'there' looks like in a specific number of years, you work with your Accountant to create a proforma P&L Statement, Balance Sheet and Org Chart for the specific future year to show what the business must 'look like' at that point to generate the bottom line, organizational and business model sustainability and market value that you have committed to.
+- 1. My Biz Tool #A-8, 'The Defining Success Template'. - 2.
+My 40-page 'Vision Critical Guide' (available for \$40 at donaldcooper.com on the 'Store' tab). - 3.
+An honest 'conversation' with yourself and trusted advisors about the future of your industry; the sustainability of your market; how you and the business must change and grow; your career and life priorities and values; your heath and the health of family members; family dynamics; hobbies and personal passions; your financial needs and comfort levels; your fears; relationships; management competency and desire; business partner dynamics (if applicable); next-generation family business dynamics (if applicable) and your physical and emotional 'gas left in the tank'. - 4.
+When you achieve clarity about what 'there' looks like in 3, 5 or 7 years, you work with your Accountant to create a proforma P&L Statement, Balance Sheet, Free Cash Flow Statement and Org Chart for each of the future years covered by your Vision and long-term business and personal Plan to show what the business must 'look like' at the end of each fiscal year. - 5.
+Now that you have clarity about where 'here' is and about what 'there' looks like, you can create a Long-term Strategic Plan to get you from 'here' to 'there', in the agreed time frame.
+Once you have the 3, 5 or 7-year Strategic Plan, each year you'll create an Annual Business Plan that moves the business toward the outcomes committed to in the longer-term Strategic Plan.